mackcodes/legal-awareness-platform/PROJECT_REPORT.md

 ## Executive Summary

 The Legal Awareness Platform is a comprehensive web application designed to make Indian legal knowledge accessible to every citizen.
-Built with Next.js 15, React 19, and powered by Google Gemini AI, the platform provides an interactive learning experience with bilingual support (English/Hindi), AI-powered quizzes, and detailed information about the Indian Constitution and legal acts.
+Built with Next.js 15, React 19, and powered by Google Gemini AI, the platform provides an interactive learning experience with AI-powered legal chatbot, bilingual support (English/Hindi), intelligent quizzes, and detailed information about the Indian Constitution and legal acts.

 **Key Highlights:**
+- **AI Legal Assistant:** 24/7 chatbot powered by Google Gemini 2.0 Flash with comprehensive legal knowledge base
+- **Emergency Helplines:** Database of 10+ national helplines and state-wise traffic helplines
+- **Challan Contesting:** Step-by-step guidance for 8+ states with official procedures
 - 470+ Constitutional articles with simplified explanations
 - 50+ Legal acts and laws covered
 - AI-powered quiz generation with 26+ topics
 - Bilingual support (English/Hindi) using Google Translate API
 - MongoDB-based user progress tracking and statistics
 - Secure authentication via Clerk
-- Deployed on Vercel with 99.9% uptime
+- Deployed on Vercel with 99.9% uptime and real-time analytics
+- Fully responsive design optimized for all devices (mobile to 1536px displays)

 The platform serves as a bridge between complex legal language and everyday citizens, promoting legal literacy and civic awareness across India.